 Certificate of Director-General to be conclusive evidence

-19. A certificate under the hand of the Director-General stating that any plant is a prohibited plant shall be conclusive evidence of the facts stated therein.
+19. A certificate under the hand of the Director-General stating that any plant is a prohibited plant is conclusive evidence of the facts stated in the certificate.

 Eradication and destruction of prohibited plants